Lemoncode/angular2-sample-app/01 Hello Angular/README.md

 - **declarations**: defines which components we are going to use in this module.
 In this case App component.
 - **imports**: describes which *dependencies* this module has.
 In this case, we are going to create a browser app, so we have to use BrowserModule.
-There are other dependencies like ServerModule, etc.
+We are going to add here our custom modules that our app needs.
 - **bootstrap**: this property tells Angular to load, in this case, App component as the top-level component.

 The last line `platformBrowserDynamic().bootstrapModule(AppModule)` initialize the browser platform to runs AppModule application.